Hi I'm Andy this picture is Double Take

 ALLOW ME TO TELL YOUR STORIES THROUGH MY LENS CAPTURING YOUR REAL EMOTIONS IN A PERFECT AND TIMELESS WAY.

 Photography has become my medication, that allows me to express creative thoughts and ideas In a way I couldn’t describe through words alone.
-I predominately use my Canon digital camera, however, I also have 4 analogue cameras, these being my Canon 35mm SLR an A-1, AV-1 and EF.
+I predominately use my Canon digital cameras.
+My passion for photography also extends to analogue I also have many analogue cameras, these being my Canon 35mm SLR, A-1, AV-1 and EF.
 Alongside this, I have a Canon Canonet 35mm range finder made in 1962 and three medium format cameras a Mamiya 645 Super.
-Rolleiflex model T with Carl Zeiss 75mm f3.5 lens and a Zeiss Ikon Nettar, which was made between 1946-49.
+Rolleiflex Model T and a Zeiss Ikon Nettar, which was made between 1946-49.

 My passion is film photography more exactly black and white photography, in my humble opinion it can take pictures to a completely new level.
 Though a digital black and white picture can bring a completely new perspective and creative element, there is an element that can only be replicated with film and that’s the grain and a true vintage feel.